 Try some local brews

 After hiking, we visited Knotted Root Brewing and I enjoyed a smoothie-style Berliner Weisse on their back patio.
 It was a creamy and smooth fruit-flavored beer.
 The beer oddly reminded me of a mimosa (fizzy and fruity).
 Their brewery is located a few minutes from downtown in a red barn-esque building.
 They have a large outdoor seating area in addition to limited indoor seating.
-This by far the best atmosphere of the three breweries in Nederland.
+This is by far the best atmosphere of the three breweries in Nederland.

 Busey Brews is located in downtown Nederland very close to the Frozen Dead Guy.
 It is a brewery and a smokehouse.
 We ate lunch here with a friend.
 It seemed they were more focused on their food than their beer.
 The service was a bit unorganized and we aren’t really sure what beers we actually drank.
 Of the three we ordered, they all had a sour element.
 I was happy since I ordered a Saison and expected a little sour.
 The other two guys were not expecting sour so they were a bit disappointed in the beers.
 The food was decent with veggie options.
 I recommend the mac and cheese but would probably skip the meats as they were just okay.